Changes to Fees and Charges

 1. Fees, and university and college continuation charges:

-Fees, and university and college continuation charges for students who start on a programme of study in 2022/23 and who continue on the same programme for more than one year will usually increase annually.
-For Home undergraduate students, tuition fees nationally are subject to a governmental fee cap, which is subject to annual review and at present is expected to rise by no more than RPI each year.
+Fees, and university and college continuation charges for students who start on a programme of study in 2023/24 and who continue on the same programme for more than one year will usually increase annually.
+For Home undergraduate students, course fees nationally are subject to a governmental fee cap, which is subject to annual review and at present is expected to rise by no more than RPI each year.
 For full-time Home undergraduate students current university policy is to charge fees at the level of the cap set by the government.